hizzle-co/noptin/README.md

-# Noptin - Build Simple Newsletter Optin Forms
+# Noptin - Build Simple Newsletter Subscribe Forms

 Easily add a newsletter subscription form into any WordPress post, page or custom post type.
 It can also be used to provide content upgrades to your website visitors in exchange for an email address.